Kringle with Crescent Roll Sheets

 - Brown Sugar: I use dark brown sugar, but use what you have on hand.

-How to make Kringle Crescent Roll Dessert in just a few easy steps
+How to make Kringle Crescent Roll Dessert

-Prepare the dough: Preheat the oven to 375 degrees F. Place a sheet of parchment paper onto a baking sheet.
+Step 1: Preheat the oven to 375 degrees F. Place a sheet of parchment paper onto a baking sheet.
 Spray with nonstick spray.

-Unroll the crescent roll dough and place it on the prepared parchment sheet.
+Step 2: Unroll the crescent roll dough and place it on the prepared parchment sheet.

-Make the filling in a mixing bowl by combining the softened (but not melted) butter, pecans, and brown sugar until smooth.
+Step 4: Make the filling in a mixing bowl by combining the softened (but not melted) butter, pecans, and brown sugar until smooth.

-Place the filling down the center of the dough lengthwise, using your fingertips to flatten it out, making the filling strip about 4 inches wide.
+Step 5: Place the filling down the center of the dough lengthwise, using your fingertips to flatten it out, making the filling strip about 4 inches wide.
+Leave 1/2-inch of dough space at each end of the strip of filling.

-To form the Kringle, lift both long sides of the dough toward the center, one at a time, folding them towards and over the filling, leaving a strip of the filling exposed down the center.
+Step 6: To form the Kringle, lift both long sides of the dough toward the center, one at a time, folding them toward and over the filling, leaving a strip of the filling exposed down the center.
+Use a fork to crimp and seal the dough edge at both ends where there is no filling.

+Step 7: Place the baking sheet onto the center oven rack, uncovered, and bake 15-20 minutes, or until golden brown.
 Remove from the oven and let the Kringle rest for 15minutes, then drizzle with powdered sugar glaze, if desired.
-Slice into 6 equal pieces. **Letting the Kringle cool for a bit before slicing ensures the pecan filling doesn’t run out of the pastry.
+Let the Kringle cool for a bit before slicing, to ensure the pecan filling doesn’t run out of the pastry.
+Slice into six equal pieces.

 It is delicious, served warm with coffee!